 Although most of Cluster 2 was a former slash pine plantation, timber removal, longleaf pine/wiregrass plantings, and prescribed burns have encouraged native groundcover to return in the northern two thirds of the cluster.
 However, there is currently little to no native groundcover in the southernmost portion.
-Therefore, this portion of Cluster 2 will require additional site preparation and direct seeding before native plants will propagate successfully.
-We recommend establishment of a two year burn regime throughout this cluster until sufficient herbaceous groundcover is established throughout, at which time extending intervals between burns could be entertained.
-These efforts should greatly enhance this area, increasing suitability as future gopher tortoise habitat and potentially encouraging immigration from nearby Cluster 3.
+Still additional site preparation and direct seeding will be required before native plants propagate heavily.
+We recommend establishment of a two year burn regime throughout this cluster until sufficient herbaceous groundcover is established, at which time extending intervals between burns could be entertained.

-CLUSTER 2-I Past and Sugge ested Future e Managemen t Activities
+CLUSTER 2-Past and Suggested Future Management Activities

-Year Prescribed growing season burn Prescribed dormant season burn Herbicide Mechanical reduction Planting Timber removal
+Year Prescribed growing season burn Prescribed dormant season burn Herbicide Mechanical reduction Wiregrass Planting Longleaf Planting Timber removal

 2007 Х

-2008 Х Х
+2008 Х Х Х

 2009

 2010 Х Х Х Х

 2011 Х Х Х Х

 2012 Х Х Х

 2013 Х

 2014 Х Х Х

+2015

-2015 Х
+2016 Х Х

-Deno tes suggested m nanagement activities for 20 015
+Denotes s uggested ma nagement acti ivities for 201 6